 Q. Can you explain something to me?
 Why did AT&T abandon DIRECTV after paying all that money for it?
 It makes no sense to me.
-Why buy it if they are not going to run the business the right way?
-It seems like all they care about is streaming and they don’t care anything about DIRECTV’s customers.
-Can you explain this?! — Sandy, Taos, New Mexico.
+Why did they buy it for a gazillion dollars and then spin it off with some unknown company.
+Can you explain this? — Sandy, Taos, New Mexico.

-However, since the deal, AT&T has treated DIRECTV like the proverbial ugly stepsister, choosing instead to invest its time and money in new streaming services such as AT&T TV Now (live streaming service formerly known as DIRECTV Now), AT&T TV Watch (live streaming on mobile devices), AT&T TV (live streaming delivered over a company set-top) and HBO Max (a new HBO online service debuting May 27.)
+From the start, AT&T treated DIRECTV’s satellite service like the proverbial ugly stepsister, choosing instead to invest its time and money in new streaming services such as DIRECTV Stream (live streaming service formerly known as DIRECTV Now and AT&T Now), AT&T TV Watch (live streaming on mobile devices), and HBO Max (an HBO online service that’s become Max after AT&T merged more of its entertainment assets with Discovery.)

 Meg James of The Los Angeles Times chronicled this strange strategy in her excellent January 31, 2020 story entitled, ‘Nearly 3 Million Subscribers Ditched DIRECTV Last Year.
 Will AT&T Do the Same?’